Updated: 7 days ago

 Pruning: Prune only the branches that are dead, broken or severely deformed during the first growing season.
 Buds produce hormones that stimulate root growth, so keep the removal of buds to a minimum.

-When to plant: The best time of year to plant your tree is November through April.
+When to plant: The best time of year to plant your tree is October through April.
 If you receive a bare root seedling, plant it as soon as you can.
 Keep the roots moist until you are ready to plant, and if you can't plant right away, keep the tree(s) in a cool, dark location.
+You can plant trees in a container in late spring or summer and plant in the ground in the fall.

 Watering: Trees must be watered every 7 days during dry periods, warm temperatures, or when planted April-October.
 If temperatures are too warm, you may choose to plant your tree in a container where you can keep it well hydrated, and wait until fall to plant it in the ground.